Portrait of a Lady (Ceruti)

-Portrait of a Lady, also known as Portrait of a Woman, is a portrait alternately attributed to Giacomo Ceruti or Fra Galgario, both Italian painters circa the late 17th century – early 18th century.
+Portrait of a Lady, also known as Portrait of a Woman, is a portrait by Giacomo Ceruti, although it was more recently misattributed to Fra Galgario, both being Italian painters of the late 17th century – early 18th century.
 Missing since 1945, it was discovered in August 2025 via a real estate listing for a private house in Mar del Plata, Argentina.
 It was surrendered to authorities on 3 September 2025.

 History

 Attribution

 The portrait dates to the early 18th century.
 In 1927, art historian Roberto Longhi attributed the work to Italian painter Giacomo Ceruti (1698–1767).
 In 1984, art scholar Mina Gregori supported this attribution.

 Upon its rediscovery in 2025, the painting was widely reported to have been created by the Italian painter Fra Galgario (born Giuseppe Vittore Ghislandi, 1655–1743).
 Subsequently, art curator Paolo Plebani of Bergamo's Accademia Carrara—which hosts the world's largest collection of Galgario paintings—argued that the work's prior attribution to Ceruti was correct.
+The attribution to Galgario is regarded as erroneous.